Human rights in the United States: International Bill of Rights

 The International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR) are the legal treaties that enshrine the rights outlined in the Universal Declaration of Human Rights.
 Together, and along with the first and second optional protocols of the ICCPR they constitute the International bill of rights The US has not ratified the ICESCR or either of the optional protocols of the ICCPR.

 The US's ratification of the ICCPR was done with five reservations – or limits – on the treaty, 5 understandings and 4 declarations.
 Among these is the rejection of sections of the treaty that prohibit capital punishment.
 Included in the Senate's ratification was the declaration that "the provisions of Article 1 through 27 of the Covenant are not self-executing", and in a Senate Executive Report stated that the declaration was meant to "clarify that the Covenant will not create a private cause of action in U.S. Courts."
 This way of ratifying the treaty was criticized as incompatible with the Supremacy Clause by Louis Henkin.

-As a reservation that is "incompatible with the object and purpose" of a treaty is void as a matter of international law, Vienna Convention on the Law of Treaties, art.
-19, 1155 U.N.T.S.
-331 (entered into force January 27, 1980) (specifying conditions under which signatory States can offer "reservations"), there is some issue as to whether the non-self-execution declaration is even legal under domestic law.
-At any rate, the United States is but a signatory in name only.